 Made from tough closed-cell PVC, it’s unusually thick at 0.5″, yet supple and flexible enough to roll up as easily as a yoga mat.

-The Kinetic mat covers a lot of ground at 72″ x 36″, and at 8 lbs, it can stand up to the toughest pressures and the most intense workouts.
+It covers a lot of ground at 72″ x 36″, and at 8 lbs, it can stand up to the toughest pressures and the most intense workouts.

 Blackburn, a producer of excellent cycling and training accessories, has brought a solid offering with their folding mat.
-A lot of us city-dwellers know the pain of making do with constricted living space, and the Blackburn is a perfect solution.
+A lot of us city-dwellers know the pain of making do with constricted living space, and Blackburn is a perfect solution.

-3 Reasons Why You Should Use Trainer Mats
+Why You Should Use Trainer Mats

 Not convinced why you should use a trainer mat?